loganmc10/openshift-edge-installer/edge/README.md

   -v ${PWD}:/app/edge/kubeconfigs:Z \
   quay.io/loganmc10/openshift-edge-installer:latest edge
 ```
-The Events URL will be printed to the console (so that you can check the progress of the install).
+The Events URL will be printed to the console (so that you can check the progress of the installation).
 A kubeconfig file will be written to the playbook folder with this name: ```kubeconfigs/<cluster-name>-admin-kubeconfig```
 # Disconnected registry

 The mirror registry should be populated using the [oc mirror](https://docs.openshift.com/container-platform/latest/installing/disconnected_install/installing-mirroring-disconnected.html) plugin.